kmsalah/rustworkbook/TESTING.md

-# Testing Guide for Rustlings Web IDE
+# Testing Guide for Rust Workbook

 ## 🧪 Test Suite Overview

-This application has **comprehensive automated tests** that run on every code change to ensure production quality before monetization.
+This application has **comprehensive automated tests** that run on every code change to ensure production quality.
+All tests are defined in code and executed automatically - no manual testing required.

 ### Current Test Coverage: **23 Tests Passing ✅**